 - Confusing service companies and technology companies

 Many startups today that are considered technology companies are really service companies in disguise.
 In other words, they may use technology to provide a service, but they are not creating any new technologies or delivering innovations into the market.
 WeWork is a prime example.
 Yes, they use technology to allow people to book rooms.
-The use technology to run their business.
+They use technology to run their business.
 However, they are not creating any new technology that existing market players like Regus couldn’t use or copy.
 In other words, WeWork does not have a competitive advantage or defensible market position.
 Companies like WeWork paper over a traditional market and business model under the guise of technology when it’s really just the use of existing technology to provide a service.

 - Business models based on value extraction from the public domain

 I don’t want to belabor the point as I’ve written about this before (see here).
 The point I want to make is that companies that are focused on exploiting loopholes or weaknesses in regulation aren’t creating value.
 What many of these companies are doing is transferring value from the public domain to their shareholders, which creates greater concentration of wealth.
-As a case in point, when Uber exploits the independent contractor rules so they don’t have to pay beneifts, FICA taxes or disability, who takes care of these workers when they are injured on the job or require health benefits.
+As a case in point, when Uber exploits the independent contractor rules so they don’t have to pay benefits, FICA taxes or disability, who takes care of these workers when they are injured on the job or require health benefits?
 The common taxpayers foots the bill for these workers who, in many cases, are making less than minimum wage because the rideshare companies continue to squeeze margins in order to show they can become profitable under their current prices.
 It’s unfortunate that the media glamorizes these practices to exploit loopholes, and in some cases, exploit the contractors.

 So where do we go from here?

 My thesis is that we need to be more aware and mindful of the impact that the internet is having on today’s startup environment, and more broadly, our society.
 We need to be wary of promoting, supporting, and rewarding bad behaviors by companies, founders, and investors whose sole motive is to maximize the size of their returns, even when it comes at the expense of greater public good.
 We should be rewarding those that are doing the right things.
-Those who are putting in the time and effort to create companies that makes an impact.
-Businesses that provides benefits that improve the life for all in society and not just a select few.
+Those who are putting in the time and effort to create companies that make an impact.
+Businesses that provide benefits that improve the life for all in society and not just a select few.

-When we reward the right behaviors, it will result in the creation companies that last.
+When we reward the right behaviors, it will result in the creation of companies that last.
 Companies that create value for their shareholders, and more importantly, value for their employees, their customers, and the communities they serve.

 At the end of the day, I’m a firm believer in the human spirit.
 While it may take a few more WeWork like failures to get us the right place, the optimist in me says that it will happen.